knowmics-lab/PathwayComparator/README.md

 <b>PHENSIM simulation file:</b>

 PHENSIM (PHENotype SIMulator) (<a href="https://phensim.tech/">https://phensim.tech/</a>) is a tool developed to simulate the de-regulation of pathways biological elements, as a result of the over- or under-expression of user-specified molecules (e.g. genes or miRNAs).
 De-regulation of pathway nodes is measured by an activity score, which can be positive or negative, denoting a biological element which is more or less active than normal condition.

-After a new simulation has been launched and completed, PHENSIM simulation file can be downloaded as follows:
-- Go to the "Simulations" panel on the left sidebar
-- Click on "Show simulation" ('eye' icon on the right) to view more details about the simulation
-- Go to the "Download results" box at the bottom of the page and click on "Download raw results"

-PHENSIM can be also executed from command line as a service of MITHril algorithm (<a href="https://github.com/alaimos/mithril-standalone">https://github.com/alaimos/mithril-standalone</a>).

 Scores associated to nodes are the values of "Activity Score" column.

 Example: